-The GLOCK 43 for this review was provided by the Kentucky Gun
+The Glock 43 for this review was provided by the Kentucky Gun Company.

 Except the spare magazine!
 The G43 ships with both a flush-fit and an extended magazine.
 The flush-mount mag offers ultimate concealability.
 The extended mag may play peekaboo in small-pocketed pants, but it gives deep-pocketed owners (in more ways than one) welcome pinky purchase, increasing the 43’s shootability/accuracy by a measurable margin.
 If only they could fit one more round in the handle … nope.
 Six is your lot, no matter how you get a grip.